minprog/cs50x-1718-1819/problems/hangman/hangman.md

 	letters guessed are "aemnid", 201 words remaining, game not won

+It's up to you to think about how you want to partition words into word families.
+Think about what data structures would be best for tracking word families and the master word list.
+Would an associative array work?
+How about a stack or queue?
+Thinking through the design before you start coding will save you a lot of time and headache.

+Don't explicitly enumerate word families.
+If you are working with a word of length n, then there are 2n possible word families for each letter.
+However, most of these families don't actually appear in the English language.
+For example, no English words contain three consecutive U's, and no word matches the pattern E-EE-EE--E. Rather than explicitly generating every word family whenever the user enters a guess, see if you can generate word families only for words that actually appear in the word list.
+One way to do this would be to scan over the word list, storing each word in a table mapping word families to words in that family.

 ### 4. Testing the `Hangman` game

 Let's test our game logic.
 We should be able to start a new game, and repeatedly guess letters.
 This is a perfect opportunity to use the `__str__` method, which gives us basics stats about the game --- which we use to verify its state.